Coin grading

-Coin grading is the process of determining the grade or condition of a coin, one of the key factors in determining its value.
-A coin's grade is generally determined by six criteria: strike, preservation, luster, color, attractiveness, and occasionally the country/state in which they’re minted.
+Coin grading is the process of determining the grade or condition of a coin, one of the key factors in determining its collectible value.
+A coin's grade is generally determined by six criteria: strike, preservation, luster, color, attractiveness, and occasionally the country/state in which it was minted.
 Several grading systems have been developed.
 Certification services professionally grade coins for tiered fees.

 Overview

 A "grade" measures a coin's appearance.
 There are generally five main components which determine a coin's grade: strike, surface preservation, luster, coloration and eye appeal.
 Grading is subjective and even experts can disagree about the grade of a given coin.

 History

 U.S. coin grading has evolved over the years to a system of finer and finer grade distinctions.
 Originally, there were only two grades, new and used.
 This changed to the letter grading system beginning with the lowest grade – Basal State (also Poor (PO)), then continuing Fair (Fr), About or Almost Good (AG), Good (G), Very Good (VG), Fine (F), Very Fine (VF), Extremely Fine (EF), Almost or About Uncirculated (AU), Uncirculated (Unc) and up to Brilliant Uncirculated (BU).
 Gem Uncirculated was roughly equivalent in usage to BU at that time.
 Numerical grades from 1 to 70 now accompany the verbal grades.